PEOPLE

 Graduate Students

-Anqi MAO is a Ph.D. student in the Department of Psychology at NUS.
-She earned her B.Sc. in Psychology and Cognitive Neuroscience from the University of Nottingham.
+Anqi Mao is a Ph.D. student in the Department of Psychology at NUS.
+She earned her B.Sc. in Psychology and Cognitive Neuroscience from the University of Nottingham – Malaysia.
 She is dedicated on a captivating journey in the realm of Social Perception, fueled by a profound curiosity about how individuals extract information from other’s facial features, facial expressions and actions during social interactions.

 Research Assistant